OS2offdig/governance_report_template/docs/Getting_started.md

 :books: **Initiate automated documentation practices from the outset**

-> Start by cloning the [Os2 documentation template.]([GitHub - OS2offdig/os2-docs-template: Standard template for documentation in OS2 products](https://github.com/OS2offdig/os2-docs-template)) This automatse the set up a simple searchable documentation site, ready to recive your docs.
+> Start by cloning the [Os2 documentation template.](https://github.com/OS2offdig/os2-docs-template) This automates the set up of a simple searchable documentation site, ready to recive your docs.
 Start by including a README and document how to get started with developing and how to get at quick local version up and running.